Developing a Telegram Bot in Python

 bot.polling(non_stop=True)

 This type of button is attached directly to the message itself.
-When you press the button can trigger an event.
+When the button is pressed, some event can be triggered.

 python